Palatiin/FIT-BUT-BIT/README.md

 # FIT-BUT
-School projects from Bachelor's degree
+School projects from Bachelor's degree at Brno University of Technology, Faculty of Information Technology